 3. Breaking the Treaty and the 5th Seal: Daniel 7:25 says that the “saints will be handed over to him for a time, times and half a time.”
 That’s a year, two years, and half a year.
 So for three and a half years, he will wage war against believers and Israel.
 I think this is after the first four seals.

-Halfway through the 7-year trib, the AC breaks the treaty and sets up the “abomination that causes desolation” (Dan 9:27, Matt 24:15) and starts to martyr believers.
+I believe for the first half of the trib, the AC is ruling alongside the "kings," under the peace treaty.
+But then halfway through the 7-year trib, the AC breaks the treaty and turns on the kings and turns on Israel.
+He assumes supreme authority and sets up the “abomination that causes desolation” (Dan 9:27, Matt 24:15) and starts to martyr believers.
 This mass martyrdom is the 5th seal.
 It ushers in a time of great distress for Israel, specifically, and for believers everywhere (Matt 24:9-25).

 [At some point, the AC receives the “fatal wound” that had been “healed” (Rev 13:3).
 And he is now Satanically-empowered and people are astonished and follow him, believing him to be a god.
 This may be at this 5th seal, when he sets up the “abomination,” proclaiming himself to be god and martyring those who worship the true God.
 Or this “fatal wound” and Satanic-possession may happen when he sets up the image that can talk/kill and issues the number of the beast (Rev 13:15), which I think comes at a later date than the 5th seal.
 I’m not sure yet.
 I haven’t quite figured out the time frame for some of these events.]